Transition for Youth to Adult Supports

 The Hopeline is New Jersey's 24/7 peer support and suicide prevention hotline.
 The specialists at the NJ Hopeline are available to provide confidential phone counseling, support and referrals to local resources to help youth and families get through difficult times.

-The National Suicide Prevention Lifeline provides free and confidential emotional support to people in suicidal crisis or emotional distress 24 hours a day, 7 days a week.
+The 988 Suicide & Crisis Lifeline provides free and confidential emotional support to people in suicidal crisis or emotional distress 24 hours a day, 7 days a week.
 Since its inception, the Lifeline has engaged in a variety of initiatives to improve crisis services and advance suicide prevention.

 Additional behavioral health and substance use resources